-When you would like to know more about why retirees love to volunteer, read my article: Why Do Retirees Volunteer?
+If you would like to know more about why retirees love to volunteer, read my article: Why Do Retirees Volunteer?

 10) Get In Touch With Nature

 So turn off your TV and computer and go for a walk in the park, enjoy the sunset somewhere beautifully, dive into a nearby lake, go camping this weekend or inhale the fresh air somewhere outside.
-And make this a daily habit to stay positive in retirement, that whenever you feel down instead of switching on the TV you put on your hiking shoes and go outside.
+And make this a daily habit to stay positive in retirement, that whenever you feel down, instead of switching on the TV, you put on your hiking shoes and go outside.